GentoGaming/PrusaSlicerConfig/README.md

 Settings Ver 2.3

 Helping MakerGear Community , These are My Profile Settings please change the Start G Code as you would like as it is custom for my linkings.
 Note : Remember to change the Start-G code As I made some changes to my hardware and Added Auto Leveling via Sensor .
-Take off that part.
+Take off that part
 Mainly Copy , Paste your own Start , End G code to this printer profile.

 https://github.com/GentoGaming/MakerGear-M2-Marlin2.0-Skr-MiniE3_BlTouch_Auto-Leveling_Silence_Printing